(730 ILCS 5/5-5-3.1)

 post-partum depression which can occur during pregnancy and up to 12 months after delivery.
 This can include losing touch with reality, distorted thinking, delusions, auditory and visual hallucinations, paranoia, hyperactivity and rapid speech, or mania.

-whose well-being will be negatively affected by the parent's absence.
+child or infant whose well-being will be negatively affected by the parent's absence.
 Circumstances to be considered in assessing this factor in mitigation include:

 (A) that the parent is breastfeeding the child;